top of page

 Elevate Bird Feeders:

 Protecting birds from ground-level predators, including our pets, can be achieved by positioning bird feeders high above the reach of potential threats.
+If your pets are prolific hunters it might be best to stop feeding birds so they are out of harms way.

 Strategic Bird Boxes: